-It’s breathtaking to see from the distance the ice mass in the valley.
-Imagine 20,000 years ago this area is covered with glacier.
+It’s breathtaking to see from a distance the ice mass in the valley.
+Imagine 20,000 years ago this area is covered with a glacier.
 So beautiful that Norway attracts thousands of tourist visiting Briksdalbreen or Briksdal Glacier.

-The landscape is covered with untouched nature of wildflowers, big boulders, cascading waters, rocks and minerals.
-To help preserve nature any motorized vehicles are prohibited except for the battery operated troli we rode for 15 minutes instead of hiking for 45 minutes.
+The landscape is covered with untouched nature of wildflowers, big boulders, cascading waters, rocks, and minerals.
+To help preserve life, any motorized vehicles are prohibited except for the battery operated troli we rode for 15 minutes instead of hiking for 45 minutes.

 With the climate change, the glacier is its own nature laboratory that affects the vegetation and geology.
-The movement of the glacier means that the park is constantly undergoing changes.
-As it moves, boulders weathered by the melting water joins forces to become waterfall cascading down the steep mountainside to form lakes and rivers.
+The movement of the glacier means that the park is continuously undergoing changes.
+As it moves, boulders weathered by the melting water join forces to become waterfall cascading down the steep mountainside to form lakes and rivers.

 Was it worth it?
-Yes, I’m glad to see the glaciers before it disappear.
+Yes, I’m glad to see the glaciers before it disappears.